 A number of new apps have also emerged on the ethical fashion scene including a wave of apps which focus on selling and swapping of unwanted items, thus making the process seamless at the click of a button.
 Of course, online platforms such as EBay still play a pivotal role in our day to day of trading second-hand items, but it’s worth noting that the options for how to get rid of our unwanted clothes is steadily growing.
 Players such as the reGAIN app, Gone for good app and Retrospecced are teaming up with retailers to make the transition of unwanted clothing and accessories easy from your home into reuse and recycle by partnering up with charities.

 So this Spring when you are considering disposal of clothing and accessories, think about all the different services available to you that will make it easier to recycle your clothes.
-It’s a bit more effort than placing them in the general waste bins, but it’s worth it.
-Also be sure to look into buying resale clothing to keep the circular economy turning.
+It’s a bit more effort than placing them in the general waste bins, but it is worth it.
+Also be sure to look into buying resale or vintage clothing to keep the wheels of circular economy turning.

 *Did you know?

 - 1,130,000 tonnes of clothing was purchased in the UK in 2016

 - The carbon footprint of clothing in use in the UK was 26.2 million tonnes CO2e in 2016